mlcommons/mlcube/docs/getting-started/mlcube-configuration.md

 ## Resources
 The `platform` section (optional) can provide information about resources that MLCubes require.

+!!! warning
-> Parameters defined in this section are not supported yet by MLCube runners.
+    Parameters defined in this section are not supported yet by MLCube runners.

 This section is intended to be used by MLCube [runners](https://mlcommons.github.io/mlcube/getting-started/concepts/#runner).
 For instance, cloud runners can use